Gobardanga

 Gobardanga is a Town and a Municipality in Barasat sadar subdivision of North 24 Parganas district in the Indian state of West Bengal.
 Founded on 20 April 1870, it is one of the oldest municipalities of West Bengal.

 Etymology

 The word Gobardanga derives from Sanskrit.
 It consists of three words, go-bar-danga.
 Go means "world/earth", bar means "greatest" and danga refers to "place" which literally means, the greatest place on earth.

 Geography

 Location

 Gobardanga is situated on the banks of the river Jamuna.
 It is located 22.880149°N and 88.760791°E in the district of North 24 parganas of West Bengal.

 There is a horse bow lake named Kankona Baorh at Media, Gobardanga.
 It is an open mouthed bangle shaped water body.
 The lake resembles a Kankon, worn by ladies hence it is being named Kankona Baorh.
-It is a beautiful lush green place with scenic as well as touring potential.
-Lots of migratory birds come here in the winter time.
+Migratory birds come here in the winter time.

 Area overview

 The area covered in the map alongside is largely a part of the north Bidyadhari Plain. located in the lower Ganges Delta.
 The country is flat.
 It is a little raised above flood level and the highest ground borders the river channels.
 54.67% of the people of the densely populated area lives in the urban areas and 45.33% lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.